 Eiffel Tower – Duh.
 If you come to Paris you must check out the famous Eiffel Tower.
 Being there, in person, feels unreal.
 Be sure to go in the day & at night.
 They are two totally different experiences.
 The tower gives off a light show by the hour at night, and it is stunning!
 Make sure to have dinner at the top for an unforgettable experience.

-Arc de Triomphe – Another famous Parisian landmark.
+Arc de Triomphe – Another landmark that France is famous for.
 Another impressive sigh to see.
 The Arc de Triomphe is located close enough from the Eiffel Tower to walk, and also near lots of good shopping.

 The Louvre – See it in the day, and see it at night.
 Nighttime is the most impressive time to go to the Louvre as the pyramids light up contrasting against the night skies.